Bennoo/GPTube/README.md

 With the emergence of instructional Language Models, there is now the possibility to have personal assistant to have summaries and Question/Answers over material.
 This includes YouTube videos.

+## Remarks
+This has been build with OPENAI API and Langchain